-I am an obviously left wing person.
-The idea that where in the world you are born should have any impact on where you can go/live/your entitlements to opportunity, seems totally farcical.
+I am an obviously left wing person (because I'm a queer person who just loves abortions - what a fucking snowflake).
+The idea that where in the world you're born should have any impact on where you can go/live/how entitled you are to opportunies, seems like a total farce.
 Why would be being born a hundred miles south mean that you can't enter another country?
 It's so peculiar.
 And so arbitrary.
 Like chosing where a person can live based on their hair colour.
 Why pick geographical location, of all things, to decide what another human being is allowed to do?

 Now if we take a step back and look more widely at capitalist and socialist values, a crucial capitalist one is meritocracy.
 This is the idea that people should only be rewarded for working hard, being intelligent and earning it, so meritocracy states that all wealth/privilege should be earnt, rather than someone lucking into it.

-Despite this, capitalist societies champion inherited wealth, whereas communist socieities state that inherited wealth is theft.
+Despite this, capitalist societies champion inherited wealth, whereas communist theory states that inherited wealth is automatically theft.

 This is so fascinating to me, because the idea of inheriting vast sums of money and property because your parents earnt it, is directly opposing meritocracy.
 People who inherit lots of money have done absolutely nothing to earn it.
 What is so infuriating about rich people is the ludicrous self-belief they have that they somehow earnt their privilege and wealth, by merely winning the parental lottery and being born with stinking rich parents.